Can Dogs Eat Popcorn? Only If It's Plain

 While things like salt and butter likely won't cause immediate health problems for your dog, it's just best to keep them out of your dog's diet when you can.
 Same goes for those pesky, un-popped kernels

 We asked a veterinarian for some insights on popcorn for dogs.

-Can Dogs Eat Popcorn Safely?
+Can Dogs Have Popcorn Safely?

-In fact, because popcorn kernels come from a type of corn which contains minerals like magnesium, manganese, phosphorus, and zinc, there's actually some nutritional benefit to slipping your pup a little popcorn snack now and then.
+In fact, because popcorn kernels come from a type of corn that contains minerals like magnesium, manganese, phosphorus, and zinc, some popcorn can be good for dogs if you slip them a snack now and then.
 The issue, however, is that few people make popcorn specifically with their dogs (or cats) in mind.

-So When Is Popcorn Unsafe?
+When Is Popcorn Bad for Dogs?

-Your pet sucking up a dropped kernel or two of buttered, salted popcorn isn't going to be any cause for alarm, but giving them buttered or salted popcorn as a regular treat can potentially lead to obesity, heart issues, and digestion problems.
+Your pet vacuuming up a dropped kernel or two of buttered, salted popcorn isn't going to be any cause for alarm, but giving them buttered or salted popcorn as a regular treat can potentially lead to obesity, heart issues, and digestion problems.

 So if you're going to toss some popcorn into your dog's mouth as a fun treat for them, just make sure it's as plain as possible.
 This is going to preclude giving them a handful of anything that comes pre-packaged with dehydrated or artificial butter flavoring added, as well as products that come packaged with tons of extra salt, spices, or flavorings.
-Keeping an eye out for all of those will go a long way to keeping your dog from getting an upset stomach or packing on pounds in the long term.
-Also, if you're popping popcorn at home, make sure that you're filtering out any unpopped or partially popped kernels, as the tough, unpopped husks can get caught in teeth or even be a choking hazard for smaller dogs.
+That means no caramel or cheesy popcorn for your dog.
+Keep that Chicago mix to yourself.